The Route, Day by Day

 The afternoon offers an optional hike into Tokopah Canyon.
 This 6km out-and-back trail follows the Marble Fork of the Kaweah River to a 365m cascade.
 The falls are most impressive in early summer, fed by snowmelt from the high country.

-Been to Sequoia National Park?Create an account
+Been to Sequoia National Park, Hiking Among Giant Sequoias?

 and share your photos with other travelers planning this trip.